esayasbekele/HealthCheck/README.md

 Steps to adding HealthCheck to a asp.net web api 2

-1. On startup build and register the healthcheck service
+1. On startup, build and register the healthcheck service

 ```
 var healthCheckService = new HealthCheckBuilder()